qwx9/strangepg/README.md

 #### Hardware requirements

 On Linux, a graphics card with OpenGL 4.1 support is required.
-This was introduced in 2010
+The standard was introduced in 2010-2011.
-(introduced in 2010-2011)
-is required.
-Intel integrated HD Graphics cards from 2013 (Ivy Bridge) and newer should work.
+Intel integrated HD Graphics cards from 2013 (Ivy Bridge), and nVIDIA and AMD/ATI cards from 2010 on should work.

 #### Bioconda